 Appointment 2: Autism, CFS / POTS & Thyroid imbalance

-Next is a follow up for a girl with autism (ASD) who also suffers with chronic fatigue (CFS) and a thyroid imbalance.
+Next is a follow up for a girl diagnosed with autism (ASD) who also suffers with chronic fatigue (CFS) and a thyroid imbalance.
 It is a complex situation and I have talked to her mother about the need to take things gently in this case.
 Today we focus on addressing the fact that she is light-headed and dizzy frequently.
 A diagnosis of Postural orthostatic tachycardia syndrome (POTS) has been proposed on the basis of this.
 She doesn’t drink enough and is especially drained after her periods.
 I prescribe the remedy china for support with these issues.
 We discuss some lifestyle measures to help too and book a review in a few weeks.

 Appointment 3: Autism, Sensory processing difficulties, Language Delay